The Chevalley-Shephard-Todd Theorem for Finite Linearly Reductive Group Schemes: Linear Actions on Polynomial Rings

 If we continue to denote by $\sigma$ the induced coaction map $k[V]\longrightarrow k[V]\otimes_k B$, we see that $h$ extends to a $k[V]^N$-module homomorphism $k[V]\longrightarrow k[V]\otimes_k B$, which we continue to denote by $h$, such that for all $f\in k[V]$,

 We are now ready to prove the ``if'' direction of Theorem \ref{thm:newcst}.
-Our proof is only a slight variant of the proof of the classical Chevalley-Shephard-Todd Theorem presented in \cite{cst}. \begin{proof}[Proof of ``if'' direction of Theorem \ref{thm:newcst}] By Lemma \ref{l:genbypr}, it suffices to show that the intersection $R$ of the $k[V]^N$ is polynomial, where $N$ runs through the pseudo-reflections of $G$.
-Since $k[V]$ is a finite $k[V]^G$-module, it is a finite $R$-module as well.
-As explained in \cite{cst}, to show $R$ is polynomial, it suffices to show $\Tor^{R}_1(k,k[V])=0$.
-Since $R$ is contained in the graded ring $k[V]$, we have an augmentation map $\epsilon:R\rightarrow k$.
-We therefore have a long exact sequence
+Our proof is only a slight variant of the proof of the classical Chevalley-Shephard-Todd Theorem presented in \cite{cst}. \begin{proof}[Proof of ``if'' direction of Theorem \ref{thm:newcst}] Let $R=k[V]^G$.
+By Lemma \ref{l:genbypr}, we know that the intersection of the $k[V]^N$ is $R$, where $N$ runs through the pseudo-reflections of $G$.
+By the proposition on page 225 of \cite{cst}, to show $R$ is polynomial, we need only show that $k[V]$ is a free $R$-module.
+By graded Nakayama, the projective dimension of $k[V]$ is the smallest integer $i$ such that $\Tor^{R}_{i+1}(k,k[V])=0$, where $k$ is viewed as an $R$-module via the augmentation map

+sending all positively graded elements to $0$.
+We must therefore show $\Tor^{R}_1(k,k[V])=0$.\\ \\ Tensoring the short exact sequence defined by $\epsilon$ with $k[V]$, we obtain a long exact sequence